Anne Montgomery nee Darcy. A highly respected member of the Ladies of the Minories. Window of Holy Trinity Church, Long Melford, Suffolk.

 It would have been about this time that the building of new burial vaults begun in the process of which, the ‘greater part of the ground beneath the parish church must have been evacuated which would have not been achieved without the unfortunate removal of the remains of those, who in the past centuries, would have been buried there‘ (8).
 Alas!

 The 18th century church was finally destroyed after being bombed during the war.
-But that is not the end of the story of our intrepid band of Ladies of the Minories or indeed the Minories itself, for in 1964 the remains of Elizabeth’s daughter, Anne Mowbray were discovered by an excavator driver in a vaulted burial chamber of the church which had somehow been, fortunately, overlooked.
+But that is not the end of the story of our intrepid band of the Ladies of the Minories or indeed the Minories itself, for in 1964 the remains of Elizabeth’s daughter, Anne Mowbray were discovered by an excavator driver in a vaulted burial chamber of the church which had somehow been, fortunately, overlooked.
 Anne was once again reinterred in Westminster Abbey as close to her original burial place as possible but, that dear reader is another story.

 18th century Holy Trinity Church prior to its destruction by a bomb.
 It was during excavation of this area after the war that Anne Mowbray’s remains were discovered in a vault.